willforde/script.module.codequick/README.rst

 automated, like route dispatching and sort method selection.
 Ultimately allowing the developer to focus primarily on scraping content from websites and passing it to kodi.

-This project is mostly done, just need to finish the documentation and upload it to readthedocs.
-It has already been added to the official kodi repository.

 Documentation
 -------------
 Documentation can be found over at ReadTheDocs.